-The most obvious exception to this picture is China, which is acutely aware of its exposures and actively invests in overseas infrastructure to relieve pressure on existing chokepoints (e.g. as a major investor in Brazilian infrastructure), diversify supply routes (e.g. through construction of a railway across South America to lessen reliance on the
+The most obvious exception to this picture is China, which is acutely aware of its exposures.
+It actively invests in overseas infrastructure to relieve pressure on existing chokepoints (e.g. as a major investor in Brazilian infrastructure); to diversify supply routes (e.g. through construction of a railway across South America to lessen reliance on the Panama Canal); and to increase its operational footprint along its supply chains (Chinese companies are ubiquitous owners and operators of ports and trans-shipment hubs).

 &lt;sup>10 Burundi, Djibouti, Eritrea, Ethiopia, Kenya, Liberia, Mozambique, Rwanda, Sudan, Tanzania and Uganda.

-Other examples: Afghanistan, Tanzania, Burkina Faso and Sierra Leone rely on the US for 61 per cent, 37 per cent, 27 per cent and 33 per cent respectively of their maize needs.
+&lt;sup>11 Other examples: Afghanistan, Tanzania, Burkina Faso and Sierra Leone rely on the US for 61 per cent, 37 per cent, 27 per cent and 33 per cent respectively of their maize needs.
 Based on data for latest available year - 2015 for all but Afghanistan and Sierra Leone, for which 2014 data are used.
 Chatham House (2017), resourcetrade.earth, http://resourcetrade.earth.